acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     Received signal power versus distance.
 Note: signal, S, is plotted in dB.

 In `Table 2`_ and `Table 3`_ the visibility for a range of objects with common shapes (cylinder, plate, etc.) and of varying reflectivity, i.e. materials, is shown.
-Objects are at normal incidence and the governing system parameters are σ, γ, and C, as show in `Equation 4`_.
+Objects are at normal incidence and the governing system parameters are :math:`\sigma`, :math:`\gamma`, and C, as show in `Equation 4`_.
 The envelope service was used to collect the data with the maximize SNR configuration.
 The object counts as distinguishable from the noise with a SNR > 10 dB (Y), barely visible between 5dB and 10dB (-) and not visible with a SNR < 5 dB (N).
 The range can be further increased based on the configuration of the sensor, as described in Section `Configuring the Acconeer sensor`_ and by optimizing the physical integration, as will be described in Section `Physical integration aspects`_.
 As an example for such an optimization `Table 3`_ shows results with an added radar Fresnel lens.

 .. _Table 2: